Back Home Next

 You use "private shipping insurance".
 What is that?

-I use a private insurance company – DSI – to insure all my larger shipments.
+I use a private insurance company – Shipsurance – to insure all my larger shipments.
 Private insurance is less expensive and less troublesome than postal insurance.

 Very small shipments are self-insured, meaning that I guarantee that your beads will be replaced if they don't arrive.
-I charge a small fee to my customers for self-insured shipments, but that fee is substantially less than what the post office charges.
+I charge a fee to my customers for self-insured shipments, and that fee goes into a fund that I draw on when shipments are lost.

 How fast do you ship?